PatrickEifler/kickoff/learn/js.md

 next:
  - title: Kickoff's CSS
-   body: Find out how Kickoff's CSS works
+   body: Take a look at how Kickoff structures it’s CSS
    link: css.html
  - title: The Kickoff Grid
-   body: Find out how the default Kickoff grid works
+   body: Find out how to use the default Kickoff grid in your project
    link: grid.html
 ---